Back-to-back azimuthal correlations in Z+jet events at high transverse momentum in the TMD parton branching method at next-to-leading order: Introduction

 In a previous publication~\cite{Abdulhamid:2021xtt} we have investigated the \dphi\ correlation in high-\pt\ dijet events by applying TMD PDFs and parton shower together with NLO calculations of the hard scattering process.
-The application of TMD PDFs allows a direct investigation of initial state parton radiation (an overview on TMD PDFs is given in Ref. \cite{Angeles-Martinez:2015sea}).
-While hard perturbative higher order radiation leads to a large azimuthal decorrelation ($\dphi \ll \pi$), soft multi-gluon emissions, which cannot be described by fixed order calculations, dominate in the region $\dphi \to \pi$.
+In multijet events the azimuthal correlation between two jets has been measured at the LHC by ATLAS and CMS~\cite{daCosta:2011ni,Khachatryan:2011zj,Khachatryan:2016hkr,Sirunyan:2017jnl,Sirunyan:2019rpc}.
 The region of $\dphi \to \pi$ is of special interest, since so-called {\it factorization - breaking}~\cite{Collins:2007nk,Vogelsang:2007jk,Rogers:2010dm} effects could become important in the case of colored final states.
 Multijet production is believed to be sensitive to such effects, as well as vector boson + jet production~\cite{Rogers:2013zha}.
-In order to investigate {factorization - breaking} effects, we propose to compare the theoretical description of the azimuthal correlation \dphi\ in multijet production with the one in \Zjet\ production.
+In order to investigate factorization - breaking effects, we propose to compare the theoretical description of the azimuthal correlation \dphi\ in multijet production with the one in \Zjet\ production.
+A thorough investigation of azimuthal correlations in the back-to-back region in \Zjet\ events has been also performed in Ref.~\cite{Chien:2022wiq}, addressing the issue of factorization - breaking.